Bush Baby reveals he wants to wear costume to funeral as identity uncovered on The Masked Singer

-All eight remaining celebrities on The Masked Singer took to the stage tonight before John Thompson revealed himself as Bush Baby.
+All eight remaining celebrities on The Masked Singer took to the stage tonight before John Thomson revealed himself as Bush Baby.

 The judges were all stunned to see the comedian and actor behind the cutest disguise in the competition – even though Jonathan Ross had suspected him?